-Sentient beings, without having cultivated to a certain stage and without having given rise to wisdom, cannot possibly comprehend the sutras.
-Many people believe they understand the Buddhist scriptures, but in reality, they merely interpret the literal text, which is far removed from the meaning the World-Honored One intended to convey.
-When one places too much trust in oneself, one often misleads oneself.
-In the Sutra of Forty-Two Chapters, the Buddha said: "Your mind cannot be trusted; only after attaining Arhatship can you trust your mind."
+Sentient beings who have not cultivated to a certain stage and have not yet given rise to wisdom cannot comprehend the sutras.
+Many people believe they understand the Buddhist scriptures, but in reality, they are merely interpreting the text literally, which is far removed from the true meaning the World-Honored One intended to convey.
+When one places too much trust in oneself, it often leads to self-deception.
+In the Sutra of Forty-Two Chapters, the Buddha said: "Your mind cannot be trusted; only when you attain the fruition of Arhatship can your mind be trusted."
 This was spoken to the Śrāvaka disciples.
-If addressing Mahāyāna Bodhisattva disciples, the Buddha might have said: "Your mind cannot be trusted; only after realizing the Tathāgatagarbha can you trust your mind," or "Only upon attaining the wisdom of Consciousness-Only and entering the Tathāgata's family, can you trust your mind."
-At that stage, one has realized the true reality of all dharmas, and wisdom has been developed and thoroughly penetrated.
-Before this, sentient beings must at the very least cultivate to the point of having the discerning eye for dharmas before they can distinguish right from wrong in some teachings.
-Only with the discerning eye for dharmas can one have the discerning eye for teachers; the two are interdependent.
-It is evident that most sentient beings have not cultivated to the stage of having the discerning eye for dharmas; consequently, they err in judging both the dharmas and the teachers.
+For Mahāyāna Bodhisattva disciples, the Buddha might say: "Your mind cannot be trusted; only when you realize the Tathāgatagarbha can your mind be trusted," or "Only when you possess the Wisdom of Consciousness-Only and enter the Tathāgata's family can your mind be trusted."
+At that stage, one has realized the true nature of all dharmas, and wisdom has been developed and deepened profoundly.
+Before this, sentient beings must at least cultivate to the stage where they possess the eye of discernment (dharma-pravicaya) before they can distinguish the right and wrong of certain dharmas.
+Only with the eye of discernment can one possess the eye to discern teachers, as these two are interdependent.
+Currently, most sentient beings have not cultivated to the stage of possessing the eye of discernment; thus, they err in judging both dharmas and teachers.
 Their judgment of teachers is based on reputation and external appearances, not on the teacher's wisdom.
-Because they themselves lack wisdom first, they cannot perceive the depth of a teacher's wisdom.
-Sentient beings who are overly confident in themselves or overly trusting of teachers will both mislead themselves.
-One should diligently contemplate the Dharma and skillfully distinguish teachers, correctly assessing one's own level of wisdom.
-Most importantly, one should cultivate much merit; when merit is sufficient, errors decrease and wisdom arises.
+Because they themselves lack wisdom, they cannot perceive the depth of a teacher's wisdom.
+Sentient beings who are overly self-confident or overly trusting of teachers will both mislead themselves.
+One should contemplate the Dharma skillfully and discern teachers wisely, correctly assessing one's own level of wisdom.
+Most importantly, one should cultivate abundant merit and virtue.
+When merit and virtue are sufficient, errors decrease, and wisdom arises.

 1